Brammelam/Tiny-Racer/README.md

 <h2>How to Play</h2>

-* Launch the game and select a car from the garage.
+* The latest build is playable at https://brammelam.github.io/tiny-racers-web/
-* Choose a level to race in.
+* Select a car from the garage and choose a level to race in.
 * Touch and hold the screen to accelerate your car.
 * Release your touch to apply the brakes and slow down.
 * Navigate through the level, avoiding flipping over in tight turns and aiming for the finish line.